Terms & Conditions

 |Fall 2018||September 4, 2018||September 3, 2018||September 14, 2018||September 21, 2018||September 28, 2018||October 5, 2018||October 6, 2018|

-Cancellations made prior to your Program start date but after your arrival to the U.S. on a UMass-issued Form I-20 will be governed under the standard UMass student immigration policies and your F-1 immigration status will be terminated accordingly.
+Cancellations made after your arrival to the U.S. on a UMass-issued Form I-20 will be governed under the standard UMass student immigration policies and your F-1 immigration status will be terminated accordingly.

 - Refunds: UMass will only make refunds in U.S. Dollars, minus bank transfer and processing fees, and will make such refunds in the manner in which UMass was originally paid and to the account of the party or parties who made such payment(s).
 All refunds will be made to eligible parties within 45 days of a written request.

-- Airport Transfers: Requests for airport transfer service should be made at least 2 weeks in advance of arrival by visiting www.ece.umass.edu/ms/welcome.
-Airport transfers are available for your initial arrival for the Summer Residency for flights arriving on July 1, 2017 at Logan Airport, Boston.
+- Airport Transfers: Requests for airport transfer service for the Summer 2018 Experience in Amherst, MA should be made at least 2 weeks in advance of arrival by visiting www.ece.umass.edu/ms/welcome.
+Airport transfers are available for your initial arrival for the Summer Experience at Logan Airport, Boston.
 UMass cannot guarantee a reservation for a request made less than 2 weeks in advance.
 If your flight is cancelled or delayed, you must call the emergency telephone number published in the Next Steps Brochure to inform UMass staff of the new arrival date or time.
 Airport transfer fees are nonrefundable.

-- Health Insurance: All international students are required to be covered by health insurance for the 2017 Summer Residency that meets the U.S. Government, Massachusetts, and UMass requirements.
+- Health Insurance: All international students are required to be covered by health insurance for the 2018 Summer Experience that meets the U.S. Government, Massachusetts, and UMass requirements.
 Not all services are covered, and the student is responsible for any outstanding balances for non-covered services.